SoundGen - a text to speech generator

 Limitations

-Though reliable in normal use, bear in mind that the code is AI generated.
-It may fall over if you provoke it for example by including non-speech characters like $,* etc. Also make sure to include the comma separator in the .CSV files.
+Though reliable in normal use, bear in mind that the code is AI generated and can fall over if you provoke it.
+Avoid including non-speech characters like $,* etc. Also make sure to include the comma separator in the .CSV files.

 Screenshots